Keeping Cattle Safe During Thunder Storms

-Remove debris — especially metal debris — on a regular basis.
+Remove debris, especially metal debris, on a regular basis.
 Not only can it attract lightning, but any debris can also become airborne in heavy winds and can pose a risk to any cattle nearby.

 4) Ensure good drainage and elevation.

-5) Anticipate possible dangers after a thunder storm.
+5) Anticipate possible dangers after a thunderstorm.

 Have plenty of food and veterinary supplies on hand in case cattle are injured during a storm.
-Be prepared to cut off electricity if needed and take measure to protect your herd’s water supply.
+Be prepared to cut off electricity if needed and take measures to protect your herd's water supply.
 During a storm, contamination can seep in due to pesticides and other hazards.